Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Rays

 Lourdes Gurriel Jr. At The Plate

-- Among the qualifying batters in MLB play, he ranks 53rd in batting average, 93rd in on-base percentage, and 40th in slugging.
+- He ranks 52nd in batting average, 95th in on base percentage, and 38th in slugging among qualifying hitters in MLB action.

-- In 28 games this season (41.2%), Gurriel has picked up an RBI, and in 11 of those games (16.2%) he had more than one.
-He has also driven home three or more of his team's runs in four contests.
+- Gurriel has picked up an RBI in 40.6% of his games this season, with more than one RBI in 15.9% of his games.
+He has also driven in three or more runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.